DiscreteTom/ses-event-recorder/README.md

 ![arch](./img/arch.png)

 - SES Event Publishing will be used to publish selected events to SNS.
-  - By default the selected event types are `REJECT,BOUNCE,COMPLAINT`, you can customize it using CDK/CloudFormation parameters.
+  - By default the selected event types are `REJECT,BOUNCE,COMPLAINT`, you can customize it by using CDK/CloudFormation parameters.
 - Lambda will save the full records to DynamoDB.
   - You can customize the lambda handler code to make those records smaller.
   - Raw event will be logged into CloudWatch Logs and be retained for 1 day.